real-niacat/VallKarri/README.md

 lily's terrible balatro mod

-features:
+features
-    - 7 or so jokers
+    - 9 or so jokers
     - 2 consumables
     - 2 new mechanics
         overscoring: